-The needs of the world’s growing over-60 population should be addressed “early and swiftly” to minimize the risk of future strain on health and economic resources and to maximize the wellbeing and productivity of what some call the ‘silver generation,’ according to a report by the World Economic Forum’s Global Agenda Council (GAC) on Ageing Society.
+The needs of the world’s growing over-60 population should be addressed “early and swiftly” to minimize the risk of future strain on health and economic resources and to maximize the well-being and productivity of what some call the ‘silver generation,’ according to a report by the World Economic Forum’s Global Agenda Council (GAC) on Ageing Society.
 The report is being launched on World Health Day, April 7, 2012 to mark this year’s theme, healthy aging.

 “The risk from population aging does not come from aging itself, but from our possible failure to adapt to it,” said economist David Bloom, Clarence James Gamble Professor of Economics and Demography at Harvard School of Public Health (HSPH), GAC chair, and lead editor of the report, Global Population Ageing: Peril or Promise?
-Other HSPH contributors include Norman Daniels, Mary B. Saltonstall Professor of Population Ethics and professor of ethics and population health, Ajay Mahal, adjunct associate professor of international health economics, and Larry Rosenberg, research associate in the Department of Global Health and Population.
+Other HSPH contributors include Norman Daniels, Mary B. Saltonstall Professor of Population Ethics and professor of ethics and population health, Ajay Mahal, adjunct associate professor of international health economics, and Lawrence Rosenberg, research associate in the Department of Global Health and Population.